Where to Stay in Bali

 Most Underrated: Candikuning

 Halfway between Kuta and Lovina, Candikuning is nestled alongside the mighty crater lake of Mount Bratan.
-With some of Bali’s best attractions, it is worth staying a few days, if only for the cooler weather (which is often chilly at night).
+With some of Bali’s best attractions, it’s worth staying a few days, if only for the cooler weather (which is often chilly at night).
 Must-sees include the (1) extensive botanical gardens, one of only four in Indonesia; (2) Bedugul lakeside recreational area, almost completely patronised by Indonesian tourists, with boat trips across the lake and water sports; (3) exquisite Pura Ulun Bratan temple facing the lapping waters; and (4) bustling produce market, specializing in strawberries and corn.

 Most Unusual Place: Toya Bungkah